 The Christian legend of the seven Sleepers tells that in year 251 Emperor Decius martyred seven Christians by walling them inside a cave.
 After 200 (or 372) years they resurrected.

 An echo of this idea is found in Grimm's fairy tale of the Seven from Swabia, who chase with one spear a monster in the shape of a hare.
 Their names point us to the days of the week and thus to the planets.
-Another example is the fairy tale "Couragious Tailor" also called "Seven with One Stroke," who finally conquers a giant.
+Another example is the fairy tale "Courageous Tailor" also called "Seven with One Stroke," who finally conquers a giant.

-From Nemesius, a Christian writer of about 400 CE, we have a witness that the alignment of the Planets was imagined at the Resurrection of Christ at the end of the world:
+From Nemesius, a Christian writer of about 400 CE, we have a witness that the alignment of the seven planets was imagined at the Resurrection of Christ at the end of the world:

-"According to the Stoics the conflagration and the destruction of all beings is generated, after stated periods of time, by the planets, when they come back, (...)
-Then, from the start the world is restored anew. (...)
-There will be again Socrates and Plato and every man, with their friend and fellow-citizen. (...)
-Christians imagine the Resurrection by way of this restoration, (...)
-Christ's words instruct that the Resurrection will take place once and not periodically."
+According to the Stoics the conflagration and the destruction of all beings is generated, after stated periods of time, by the planets, when they come back,...
+Then, from the start the world is restored anew. ...
+There will be again Socrates and Plato and every man, with their friend and fellow-citizen. ...
+Christians imagine the Resurrection by way of this restoration,...
+Christ's words instruct that the Resurrection will take place once and not periodically.

-For this quote of Nemesius we find confirmation in several graffiti in early Christian catacombs of Rome, which is usually called the Meal of the Seven (Pillinger 2011), echoing the Olympic symposium of Gods (the alignment of the seven planets) at the beginning of mankind, but also portraying such a situation at its prophesied end.
+For this quote by Nemesius we find con-firmation in several graffiti in early Christian catacombs of Rome (Figure 5), which is usually called the Meal of the Seven (Pillinger 2011), echoing the Olympic symposium of Gods (the alignment of the seven planets) at the beginning of mankind, but also portraying such a situation at its prophesied end.

-Fig.3: Early Christian funeral graffiti in the Catacombs of Rome.
-The Meal of the Seven, a Christian imagination of the afterworld
+Figure 5.
+Early Christian funeral graffiti in the Catacombs of Callixtus Rome.
+The Meal of the Seven, a Christian imagination of the afterworld.
+Public domain http://commons.wikimedia.org/wiki/File:Agape\feast\05.jpg

-We have witness of the Great Year doctrine also from Scythia, the homeland of Dionysius Exguus from the recently found treasure of Preslav with the number seven prominent in its design.
+We have witness of the Great Year doctrine also from Scythia, the homeland of Dionysius Exguus, by the recently found treasure of Preslav with the number seven prominent in its design. (see Figure 6)

-Fig.4: Treasure of Preslav, Bulgaria 8th cent.
-Rosette of bronze, with seven astral runes and golden necklet with seven enameled lokets
+Figure 6.
+Treasure of Preslav, Bulgaria 8tth cent.
+Rosette of bronze, with seven astral runes (left), golden necklet with seven enameled lokets (right) (Photo: Rothwangl)

-In Bosnia and Herzegovina are still found so called Stecak, tombstones with seven astral symbols of Bogumils, (Hadzibegovic 2010) a heretic movement based upon Manichean and Zoroastrian ideas, who were related to Paulicians.
+In Bosnia and Herzegovina are still found so called Stecak (as shown in Figure 7), tombstones with seven astral symbols of Bogumils, (Hadzibegovic 2010) a heretic movement based upon Manichean and Zoroastrian ideas, who were related to Paulicians.
 The Bogumils were banished by the Byzantine Empire and emigrated from the Black Sea region called Scythia the homeland of Dionysius Exiguus.